Cpanchal1/Chatbot101-with-AWS-Lambda/README.md

 ## Packing and uploading

-Now that the code is ready, let's get it ready for AWS Lambda.
-In this guide, we will step through the process fairly quickly but for a more detailed explanation on these very steps, check out the 'Using Serverless computing and Lambda for Network Automation' [lab guide](https://github.com/sttrayno/Network-Automation-Serverless#mainevents-context).
+Now that the code is complete, let's get it ready for AWS Lambda.
+There is quite a specific way that Lambda likes to have the code packaged.
+All the dependencies that the python code requires needs to be packaged up in a separate folder.
+In our python code, the `requests` library is not included in the Lambda python interpreter, so we must package this up before the upload.

 ### **Step 1** - Package the dependencies our code (including the dependencies).